tnscorcoran/GuiseAI-Openshift/Readme.md

    export ARGOCD_PASSWORD=$(oc get secret argocd-cluster -n user2 -o jsonpath='{.data.admin\.password}' | base64 -d)
    echo $ARGOCD_PASSWORD

    # Another way to get password is by UI.
 Go to secrets.
-Look for name 'argocd-cluster'.
-Type Opaque.
+Look for name 'argocd-cluster' (name might be different for you).
+Type will be Opaque.
    # View password and copy it

    #Test password by logging in like:-